-All trainees will receive this part.
+All trainees attend this part.
 To start thinking about how to teach, we need to know how a human being learns.
 Learning is the result of experiences.
 These experiences must be as much as possible practical.
-Motivation is important but can be boosted or demolished by way of instructing.
+Motivation is important but can be boosted or demolished by what an instructor tells or does or his attitude.
 In short do's and don'ts to foster learning.

 The Teaching Process

-Every teaching is build up in 5 steps.
+The 5 steps of every teaching process.
 Next to the steps, we concentrate on the first one as starting point and already often neglected in aviation training: the importance of preparation.

 Structured training, standardized training versus ad hoc training.

 Use of Training Techniques, use of training Tools, do's and don'ts, practical exercises.

 Training Techniques: (Practical)(In Flight) Instruction

 Use of Training Technique "Demo/Perfo method" and practical training specific attention items.

 Whatever training, there will always be an evaluation part in the process.
 How to organise a debriefing?
 Do's and don'ts of evaluating.
 Pitfalls.